 Regardless of our current situation, adjustments you can make to the home to make it an enjoyable environment for you is always a great concept to work on.

-This is a very testing time for most, and self isolation may be taking a toll on you. if you need to speak to someone there are organisations like Beyond Blue and Lifeline who are always available to help.
+This is a very testing time for most, and physical distancing may be taking a toll on you.
+If you need to speak to someone there are organisations like Beyond Blue and Lifeline who are always available to help.
 There is also a National Coronavirus Helpline if you have any questions or concerns about COVID-19.

 Create an account or login to add properties to a wishlist.
 Sign up for property email alerts as soon as properties matching your search criteria become available.